Tips to Save Time with Project Management Templates

 Tips for writing a Gantt chart template

-- Schedule your job: you can schedule your task by dragging and dropping each task on your timeline.
+- Schedule your job: You can schedule your tasks by dragging and dropping each task on your timeline.

-- Add important project milestones: adding milestones will make it to track project deadlines, meetings, approvals, and other vital deliverables easily.
+- Add important project milestones: adding milestones will make it easier to track project deadlines, meetings, approvals, and other vital deliverables.
 This will appear as a yellow diamond shape on your Gantt chart.

-- Add dependencies to the tasks: after entering tasks and milestones, now is the time to add dependencies to link them to.
+- Add dependencies to the tasks: After entering tasks and milestones, it is time to add dependencies and link them.

 - Apply task colours to enhance visualisation: colouring for different sections enables easy understanding.